Kyle Tucker Preview, Player Props: Astros vs. Red Sox

-On Monday, Kyle Tucker (.737 slugging percentage in past 10 games, including five home runs) and the Houston Astros play the Boston Red Sox, whose starting pitcher will be James Paxton.
-First pitch is at 8:10 PM ET.
+Kyle Tucker -- with a slugging percentage of .649 in his past 10 games, including four home runs -- will be in action for the Houston Astros against the Boston Red Sox, with Tanner Houck on the hill, on August 22 at 8:10 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Mariners.
+He had a one-hit showing in his most recent game (1-for-3) against the Red Sox.

 Kyle Tucker Game Info & Props vs. the Red Sox